 Cichero J, Baldac S, et al. Clinical Guideline: Dysphagia.
 Melbourne, Australia: Speech Pathology Australia; 2012.

-The fiberoptic endoscopic examination of swallowing (FEES) is a procedure involving instrumentation in which an endoscope and camera are passed transnasally into the upper pharynx to allow visualization of the pharynx and larynx during swallowing.
+Fiberoptic endoscopic evaluation of swallowing (FEES) is a validated procedure used to diagnose pharyngeal dysphagia and guide appropriate rehabilitation treatments.
+It involves passing an endoscope and camera transnasally into the upper pharynx to allow visualization of the pharynx and larynx during swallowing.

 There are a number of clinical signs and symptoms of dysphagia that can be examined using FEES.
 Example include patients that present with hypernasality (excessive or inappropriate airflow into the nose during speech), laryngeal penetration or aspiration before the swallow is initiated, suspected nasal regurgitation, difficulty in swallowing during a meal due to fatigue, and those with abnormal vocal quality.